florian6973/clinical-trial-outcome/Outcome Structuring/README.md

 Outputs are not included in the github repository.

-## Clustering (WIP)

-This folder contains the code to explore the results of the structuring output and to classify outcome objects into large categories:
-- `preprocess-object` cleans the output from the BERT model
-- `embeddings` computes the embeddings of the objects
-- `clustering` clusters these embeddings to see if some categories can be isolated (but it is not clear)
-- `classification`, `classification-full` runs Llama to classify the outcome objects to the categories from COMET
-- `diff_res` allows to compare the results with different methods
-- `counts` computes some statistics
-- `test-set` samples some elements to check the accuracy

 ## NER (Named Entity Recognition)

 The annotated dataset can be found under the `data` subfolder.
 There are the 250 annotations `manual-ann-ner-fp` for the structuring, and the 100 annotations `group-ann-fp` for the normalization.